Main Content Area

 Step 2 – Are you a VA or Transfer Student

-• If you are not a VA Student or a Transfer Student, go to step 3.
+• If you are not a VA or Transfer Student, go to step 3.

 Step 5 - Complete the Aviation Application